 Providing personalized medical approaches and services

-Examples of artificial intelligence in healthcare have shown the possibility of predicting a patient’s specific response to a considered medicine application.
+With predictive algorithms, it is possible to anticipate a patient’s specific response to a considered drug or therapy.
 Thanks to the cross-transfer of referenced data of patients bringing similar complaints, the system compares the conditions, treatments, and the flow of courses.
-It results in a personalized medical approach offering plenty of treatment options considered on the point of specific factors.
+It results in a personalized approach that offers plenty of treatment options considering specific factors.

-Medical applications of AI in the healthcare industry find their niche, especially in genome-based diagnostics.
-In genome sequencing and annotation, AI algorithms try to recognize common patterns to develop solutions to improve the damaged parts of genes.
+Applications powered by AI find their niche in healthcare as well, especially in genome-based diagnostics.
+In genome sequencing and annotation, machine learning technologies try to recognize common patterns to develop solutions to improve the damaged parts of genes.
 But, for some companies, there is no need to edit genes to have an AI-driven attitude in their veins.

-An example of artificial intelligence in healthcare associated with developing new tools is using natural language processing (NLP) or generative AI to speed up clinical trials.
-Thanks to sharing patients’ medical history available from various sources, we can structure high-dimensional graphs which allow patient identification and high-advanced patient-to-disease matching.
+Another use case is using natural language processing (NLP) to speed up clinical trials.
+Thanks to sharing patients’ histories available from various sources, we can structure high-dimensional graphs that allow patient identification and highly advanced patient-to-disease matching.

-Read more about the benefits of using AI in healthcare.
+Read more about the benefits and challenges of using AI in healthcare.

-How is artificial intelligence used in healthcare?
-AI applications in medicine use mainly algorithms that read numerical or image-based data and (including, for instance, information about heart rate or MRI scans) prepare required classification.
-Medical fields which turn out to be incredibly responsive to AI-handled skills are:
+AI in medicine uses mainly algorithms that read numerical or image-based data and (including, for instance, information about heart rate or MRI scans) prepare required classification.
+Areas which turn out to be incredibly responsive to AI-handled skills are:

 - surgery,